Does homeowners insurance go up after a claim?

 Fact-checked with HomeInsurance.com

-Moving into a new home without first purchasing a homeowners policy would be unthinkable.
-After all, you need the protection home insurance provides when disaster strikes.
+Moving into a new home without first purchasing a homeowners policy would be unthinkable, and if you have a mortgage, impossible.
+After all, you need the protection home insurance provides if disaster strikes.
 Home insurance can help pay to rebuild your home after a fire, replace stolen personal property or pay medical bills if a guest takes a tumble while visiting you.
 But how much does insurance go up if you make a claim?

 Why do claims increase home insurance premiums?

 By insuring your home, an insurance company assumes financial risk.
 When you file a claim for a covered loss, the insurer must meet its financial obligation by paying what it legally owes.
 According to the Insurance Information Institute (Triple-I), between 2014 and 2018, U.S. insurers paid nearly $13.7 billion, just in property damage claims.
 You purchase homeowners insurance to cover losses when disaster strikes.
 But, when you file a claim, the provider may consider you a higher risk and more likely to file more claims in the future.
 When that happens, the carrier may increase your insurance premium.

 - In 2018, liability claims accounted for less than 2% of homeowners claims.

 - Water damage and freezing losses accounted for nearly 24% of home insurance claims in 2018.

 - In 2018, wind and hail damage accounted for 34.4% of property damage claims.

 - Fire and lightning damage accounted for nearly 33% of homeowners claims in 2018.

 - Between 2014 and 2018, 5.6% of home insurance policyholders filed a claim.